 Any day.
 The Melbourne Museum call themselves the Autism Friendly Museum.
 You can explore the range of facilities they have to help children on the spectrum.

-And for when you’re out and about...Aspect (Autism Spectrum Australia) has recently introduced the Autism Alert Card which is designed to assist autistic people communicate their need for support to others in situations that might be challenging.
+And for when you’re out and about...Aspect (Autism Spectrum Australia) has recently introduced the Autism Alert Card which is designed to assist autistic people in communicating their need for support to others in situations that might be challenging.

 Book a sensory-friendly Activity with Like Family

-Whether you have autism, live with someone who does or care for someone on the spectrum, we hope you’ve been inspired to get out and see what Autism Acceptance Month can offer.
+Whether you have autism or care for someone on the spectrum, we hope you’ve been inspired to get out and see what Autism Acceptance Month can offer.

 A note about language: this article uses identity-first language in line with the preferences of many autistic individuals and Australian organisations.
 We recognise that different preferences exist, and are deeply individual.
 If you'd like to learn more about language choices around autism, check out this great resource by AutismCRC.